G$^2$uardFL: Safeguarding Federated Learning Against Backdoor Attacks through Attributed Client Graph Clustering: Experimental Evaluation

 \textbf{Evaluation Metrics}.
-To evaluate the defense effectiveness, we use the attack success rate (ASR) and primary task accuracy (ACC) as evaluation metrics.
-ASR indicates the proportion of backdoored samples misclassified as the target label, while ACC represents the percentage of correct predictions on benign samples.
-Furthermore, as our goal is to decline ASR while upholding ACC, we introduce the defense score (DS) as a metric, computed similarly to F1 Score~\cite{sokolova2009systematic}, as $DS = 2 \cdot \left[ ACC \cdot (1 - ASR) \right] / \left[ ACC + (1 - ASR)\right]$.
-We also assess the performance of malicious client detection using Precision, Recall, and F1 Score.
+We use several metrics to assess defense effectiveness, including Attack Success Rate (ASR), primary task accuracy (ACC), and Defense Score (DS).
+ASR measures the proportion of backdoored samples misclassified as the target label.
+ACC represents the percentage of correct predictions on benign samples.
+As our goal is to decline ASR while upholding ACC, $DS = \nicefrac{2 ACC (1 - ASR)}{ACC + (1 - ASR)}$ computed similarly to F1 Score~\cite{sokolova2009systematic} is introduced as a combined metric to balance ASR and ACC.
+Additionally, we evaluate malicious client detection using Precision, Recall, and F1 Score.